Bob's Rubber Endpin Cover for Kay and Engelhardt Basses

-For years, we've hosted an FAQ for Bob's crafty two-piece solution to replace the rubber endpin cap on a Kay or Engelhardt 1/2" endpin.
+For years, we've hosted an FAQ (in our Resources, see menu above) for Bob's crafty two-piece solution to replace the rubber endpin cap on a Kay or Engelhardt 1/2" endpin.
 Although we also stock economy rubber endpin caps, some folks need something a lot more durable for the long haul.
 So we've been regularly asked for years to stock the parts necessary to put this solution into practice, and now we have finally done it - here's Bob's solution, served to you on a silver platter!

 In the package, you will get: